kaycebasques/technicalwriting.dev/data/intertwingularity.rst

 that page is probably important. `PageRank`_ Lite, basically, except with much more focus on intra-site `backlinks`_.

-(Also, I'm building a web crawler because it's a deeply fun and satisfying programming challenge.
-You should try it!)
+(Also, I'm building a web crawler because it's fun.
+Try it!)

 Importance
 ==========